varshaponnaganti7/spotify-data-analysis/README.md

 ##  Project Overview

-This project analyzes Spotify track data to explore relationships between audio features and song popularity, as well as trends in music production over time.
+This project analyzes Spotify track data to explore relationships between audio features and song popularity, along with trends in music production over time.
+The goal is to extract meaningful insights from a large real-world dataset and understand patterns in modern music.

 ---

 ##  Problem Statement

 Understanding what makes a song popular is complex due to multiple interacting audio features.
-This project aims to uncover patterns and relationships between features such as energy, loudness, acousticness, and popularity.
+This project aims to uncover patterns and relationships between features such as energy, loudness, acousticness, and popularity using exploratory data analysis.

 ---